Twin to Twin Transfusion Syndrome (TTTS): Prevention and Complications

 This results in one baby (this twin is referred to as the recipient) receiving more blood flow, while the other baby (this twin is referred to as the donor) receives too little.
 Twin to twin transfusion syndrome is also referred to as chronic inter-twin transfusion syndrome.

 TTTS occurs about 15 % of the time among identical twins.
 Fraternal twins are not at risk for this syndrome because they do not share a placenta.

 What can I do to make sure my twins do not develop Twin to Twin Transfusion Syndrome?

 TTTS is a random event that cannot be prevented by doing or not doing anything specific.
 It is not a hereditary condition.

 How is Twin to Twin Transfusion Syndrome diagnosed?

 Your healthcare provider may suspect this disorder if any of the following is seen during an ultrasound:

 - A marked difference in the size of fetuses of the same gender

-- Difference in size between the two amniotic sacs
+- The difference in size between the two amniotic sacs

 - The difference in the size of the umbilical cords

 - A single placenta